manuaatitya/Nymble_Tasks/README.md

 # Nymble_Tasks
-Codes for the Tasks - Nymble Embedded Systems Engineer Position
+Codes for the Tasks - Nymble

 ## Task 1: PC and MCU UART Communication